RestingImmortal/Horizons/README.md

 You can make the appropriate files following the structure expected by the [asset manager](src/AssetManager.cpp).
 For this, you can use either json or xml, depending on your preference.
 Both are currently supported.
 In practice, xml support lags behind slightly.

 The engine also expects a file called META.json next to the executable.
-This expects a title field currently.
+This expects a title field, as well as a log_level field.

 ## Compilation Instructions